 Do not let yourself be influenced by short-term market movements and stay focused on the long-term portfolio saving goals.

 Usually, when there is a sudden market downturn, there’s a lot of fear and anxiety.
 You might see your investment portfolio value go down.
 But selling at that time and locking in losses is the worst thing you can do.

-Our investment principles
+Our investment principles in Grünfin.

 Here’s a summary of Grünfin’s sustainable investing principles:

-- We don’t just consider risk and return, but also the larger impact on people and the planet.
+- We don’t just consider risk and return but also the larger impact on people and the planet.

-- We screen, analyse and rate the best sustainable ETFs worldwide to build our client portfolios without preferring any single service provider.
+- We screen, analyze and rate the best sustainable funds worldwide to build our client portfolios without preferring any single service provider.

 - We rebalance not just to maintain risk levels but also to increase the portfolio returns on market movements.